razstvien01/quizora/README.md

 - Export notes and flashcards as PDF or Markdown

 ### 👥 Community & Collaboration
-- Upload and share mock exams via the marketplace
+- Upload and share mock quizzes via the marketplace
 - Tag and filter shared modules (subject, grade level, popularity)
 - Rate/review content and participate in community forums